Progress Singapore Party: 2025–present: Electoral setbacks

 On 6 April 2025, PSP launched their manifesto.
 The party also announced its intention to contest in West Coast–Jurong West and Chua Chu Kang GRCs.
 They fielded fewer candidates in the 2025 general election compared to 2020.
 In the election that followed, the party fared worse across the board, securing only 36.25% of the votes it contested and 4.89% of the overall popular votes cast; the PAP's swings across the constituencies including West Coast–Jurong West GRC resulted in PSP not being awarded any NCMPs, ending their parliamentary presence.
-In their post-election interview, Leong told it was "shocking" but vowed to work hard "seriously and humbly" in the next election.
+In their post-election interview, Leong described it as "shocking" but vowed to work hard "seriously and humbly" in the next election.

+On 7 July 2026, CEC Member Stephanie Tan, who contested Pioneer SMC in the 2025 General Election, announced that she was leaving the party, due to "differences in opinion on PSP's direction".
+She obtained 34.55 per cent of the votes against PAP incumbent Patrick Tay.
+On the same day, the party also announced that lawyer Samuel Lim, the youngest member to be elected to the CEC at 29 years old in March 2025 and head of the party's youth wing, had also left the party.